leksiq/contest-compiler/README.md

     protected boolean localnameIn = "";
     protected boolean localShowTestCases = false;
     protected int localRunTester = 0;
+    protected int localRunTester = 0;
+    protected long localRunTesterTimeLimit = 5000;

 1. `nameIn` - name of input file if the problem requires file input or while testing.
 Otherwise leave it unchanged (default `null` means console input).
 If the input file is not found then console input is used, so you may test using file input and submit into "Online Judges" system with console input without changing.
 2. `nameOut` - name of output file if the problem requires file output or while testing, otherwise leave it unchanged (default `null` means console output). **Unlike the previous case you should set `null` if the problem requires console output**.
 3. `singleTest` - set `false` (or leave unchanged default `false`) if the problem will be run at multiple test cases.
 In this alternative first line of input will contain one integer - the number of test cases and you need not care to read and process it.
 Otherwise set `true`.
-5. `doNotPreprocess` - set `true` if you need not to compile single source file for "Online Judges" system (for example you don't use user library or are concentrated on testing).
+5. `doNotPreprocess` - set `true` if you need not to compile single source file for "Online Judges" system until final release done.
 Otherwise leave it unchanged (default `false` means single source file compilation at every run).
 6. `preprocessDebug` - set `true` if you want to see what happens at compiling process.
 Otherwise leave it unchanged (default `false` means no debugging info).
 7. `debugPrintStream` - set `System.err` if you want to get Exception message at the place it is thrown.
-4. `localMultiTest` - set `true` if the problem will be run under single test case at judge system, but multiple ones at a local testing.
+8. `localMultiTest` - set `true` if the problem will be run under single test case at judge system, but multiple ones at a local testing.
 In this alternative first line of input will contain one integer - the number of test cases and you need not care to read and process it.
 Otherwise set `false`  (or leave unchanged default `false`).
-8. `localnameIn` - set the path to the local input file even if the judge system use stdin.
+9. `localnameIn` - set the path to the local input file even if the judge system use stdin.
-9. `localShowTestCases` - set `true` if you want to delimit test cases' output for visualization.
+10. `localShowTestCases` - set `true` if you want to delimit test cases' output for visualization.
-10. `localRunTester` - set positive value to use "load testing".
+11. `localRunTester` - set positive value to use "load testing".
 To use that you should overwrite the method `protected Object test_input()` and optionally `protected void test(final Object input_data, final List<String> output_data)`.
 See **LoadTesting** below for more information.
+11. `localRunTesterTimeLimit` - prepends from infinite loops and so when :load testing".
+Default: 5000.

-Note: all local* fields should be used inside special construction:
+Note: all following fields should be used inside special construction:
 ````
         /*+Preprocess-DONOTCOPY*/
+        doNotPreprocess = true;
+        preprocessDebug = true;
+        debugPrintStream = System.err;
         localMultiTest = true;
-        localShowTestCases = true;
         localnameIn = '<some name>';
         localShowTestCases = true;
         localRunTester = 100;
+        localRunTesterTimeLimit = 5000;
         /*-Preprocess-DONOTCOPY*/
 ````
 It hides its content from exposing to production.